 - Make copies of vital records and secure in a safe place—safety deposit, or fire/flood proof box.

 - Build an emergency supply kit for your car, workplace, and your child’s school.

-- Sign up for Pierce County ALERT to receive emergency messages on your cell phones, work phones, text-to-cell, e-mail accounts, etc. You can register online or get more information at www.piercecountywa.org/prepare or call 253-798-6595.
+- Sign up for Pierce County alert to receive emergency messages on your cell phones, work phones, text-to-cell, e-mail accounts, etc. You can register online or get more information at the Pierce County website or call (253) 798-6595.

 Both wind storms and snow storms can cause power outages.
 Preparing now can help avoid some of the problems.

 - Have a corded telephone—cordless phones don’t work when the power is out.

 - Have a safe alternative heat source and supply of fuel.
 Never burn charcoal or use a generator indoors.